Use DoNotPay for a Successful Chargeback

 If you ordered a new phone online and never received it, you would probably want your money back.
 The same thing would happen if the item arrived damaged or if some parts were missing.
 In this scenario, you would probably reach out to the merchant and complain, but what happens if you never get any response or the response is just No?

 In situations like this, you can count on chargebacks as the ultimate weapon of consumer protection.
-With DoNotPay, the world’s first robot lawyer, chargebacks have never been easier!
+With DoNotPay, the world’s first AI Consumer Champion, chargebacks have never been easier!

 What Is a Chargeback?